Information Literacy at CCL

 Assessment means looking at a library's resources (inputs) and its programs/services (outputs) and measuring them against a defined goal (outcome), e.g., how a library user (usually understood as an undergraduate/graduate student or faculty member) is changed by this service.

-We collect both quantitative and qualitative measures on our data points, primarily to measure the effectiveness of library educational services, which are assessed via the Educational Effectiveness Assessment Plan to be implemented Fall 2013.
+We collect both quantitative and qualitative measures on our data points, primarily to measure the effectiveness of library educational services, which are assessed via the Educational Effectiveness Assessment Plan, implemented Fall 2013.

 CCL Educational Effectiveness Assessment Plan

-In Fall 2013, the library will begin measuring the effectiveness of its educational services (i.e., reference & research; instruction; embedded) through the outcomes and criteria in the Educational Effectiveness Assessment Plan.
+In Fall 2013, the library began measuring the effectiveness of its educational services (i.e., reference & research; instruction; embedded) through the outcomes and criteria in the Educational Effectiveness Assessment Plan.

 Faculty & Student Surveys